 History of USS ELROD:

 USS ELROD was built at the Bath Iron Works in Maine, and was commissioned on July 6, 1985.
-The ship was originally homeported in Charleston, South Carolina and shifted to Norfolk, Virginia in March, 1995.
-USS ELROD has completed five deployments to the Arabian Gulf, one to the Mediterranean Sea, and one to the Adriatic Sea, and has participated in numerous operations in the Atlantic, Mediterranean, and Caribbean.
-During the Arabian Gulf deployments, USS ELROD helped demonstrate America’s vital interests in this region and contributed to our naval presence during periods of hostilities as well as calm.
+The ship was originally homeported in Charleston, South Carolina and shifted to Norfolk, Virginia in March 1995.
+USS ELROD has completed deployments to the Arabian Gulf, the Mediterranean Sea, and to the Adriatic Sea, and has participated in numerous operations in the Atlantic, Mediterranean, and Caribbean.
+During the Arabian Gulf deployments, USS ELROD helped demonstrate America's interests in this region and contributed to the naval presence during periods of hostilities as well as calm.
 ELROD’s third Arabian Gulf deployment followed Operation DESERT STORM and supported aggressive air and surface surveillance operations.
 ELROD conducted naval exercises with units of Gulf Cooperation Council nations to strengthen and further develop the bonds that were forged during DESERT SHIELD and DESERT STORM.
 The ship participated in TEAMWORK '92, NATO’s Arctic Ocean anti-submarine exercise, and Operation SHARP GUARD, in support of multi-national enforcement of United Nations sanctions and embargoing war materials to the Balkans.

 USS ELROD has also earned numerous awards during her commissioned service, including the Joint Meritorious Unit Award, Navy Meritorious Unit Commendation, Coast Guard Meritorious Unit Commendation, several Battle Efficiency Excellence Awards, Secretary of the Navy Energy Conservation Award, Armed Forces Recreation Society Award, and various departmental and mission-specific awards for excellence.